 Both the Great potato famine and Black plague were a result from a non-native species introduced by humans.
 We gave these opportunistic species a free ride to new habitat.
 Suddenly they were unconstrained by natural biologicals controls.

-Not all non native species become pests to control.
 Many species become naturalized & are helpful to humans rather than being a pest.
 In the age of invasive species damage control, naturalized species are virtually not a concern.
-Don’t hesitate to call if you want to learn more about invasive species or pest control in Portland.